cask/cask/README.md

 # Carton

-Think of Carton for Emacs as what Bundler is for Ruby.
-Carton aims to solve make dependency management in Emacs easy.
+Carton for Emacs is what Bundler is to Ruby.
+It aims to make ELPA dependency management in Emacs painless (as painless as it can be).
 This includes both your local Emacs installation and Emacs package development.
-Carton is based on ELPA, which now is a part of Emacs.

 ## Installation

-Clone this repo on your computer and add the `carton` binary to your `PATH`.
+Clone this repository on your computer and add the `bin` directory to your `PATH`.

 $ cd /path/to/code
 $ git clone https://github.com/rejeep/carton.git